Stimul8d/Dave-Huntley/src/content/blog/dont-be-average.md

 ---
   title: "Don't Be Average"
-publishDate: "2024-02-15"
-category: "Leadership & Transformation"
+  category: "Making Agile Work"
+  order: 3
   tags: ["agile", "performance", "planning"]
   summary: "Planning based on averages isn't just flawed - it actively encourages mediocrity.
 Here's why your planning process is holding you back."
-readingTime: 10
   draft: false
 ---

 Planning based on historical performance isn't just ineffective - it's actively destructive.
 When you plan using averages, you're not being pragmatic.
 You're **choosing to be mediocre**.